UPDATE (12.07.2020): Post updated with modified recommendations.

 [Fig. 3] 5 and C train extensions to their respective yards on Linden Boulevard.

-On the Fulton Street line (A/C trains), NYTIP contemplates a C train extension to Pitkin Yard.
+On the Fulton Street line, NYTIP contemplates a C train extension to Pitkin Yard.
 This yard is already decked over – the Linden Plaza apartments sit atop the yard – and there are other housing complexes in close proximity.
 NYTIP recommends this extension.

 III.
 Jamaica Yard

-Under NYTIP, the M extends to Jamaica – 179th Street on weekdays.
-To mitigate congestion at Forest Hills – 71st Avenue station and increase subway coverage:
+Under NYTIP, the W can extend to Jamaica – 179th Street on weekdays to relieve pressure on the Forest Hills – 71st Avenue terminus.
+To further mitigate congestion at Forest Hills and increase subway coverage:

-Extend the G train to Kew Gardens Hills.
+Extend the M train to Kew Gardens Hills.

-[Fig. 5] G train extension to Kew Gardens Hills.
+[Fig. 4] M train extension to Kew Gardens Hills.

 This extension is tricky because Jamaica Yard is surrounded by highways and not easily accessible.
 Thus, NYTIP contemplates a station on the yard’s east side, as follows: